 The Kāpiti Coast coastline is approximately 40 kilometres long.
 As well as being the location for significant urban development, our beautiful beaches are an important community asset with many unique characteristics and natural qualities.

 Image: Pingao and Spinifex growing happily on the dunes at Waimeha Estuary, Waikanae .
 Biodiversity refers to the variety of living plants and animals on land, in fresh water and in the sea.
 Kāpiti has an attractive natural environment with a diverse...

 All New Zealanders are now asked to be prepared to manage on their own - or as a family group - for the first three days after a disaster.
 It can simply take that long for help to arrive, so making preparations in advance can ensure self-sufficiency an...

 Welcome to the Kāpiti District Economic Development Strategy for 2015 to 2018.
 This strategy provides a roadmap for Council, business and the community to continue to foster a thriving economy in the district.
-Economic Development Strategy Strategy for...
+Strategy for Supporting Economic...

 We have several maps available online for download or to view that detail the district.
 Our maps include information on properties, fault zones, parking and speed restrictions, rubbish collection routes, tsunami evacuation zones, walking, cycling and dog access maps, water supply project maps and much more.

 There are amazing things happening in the Kāpiti Coast District.
 We are proud of the resourcefulness, ingenuity, thoughtfulness and generosity of the people who live here.
 On To It is a space to celebrate stories and share advice, information and resources of all things related to sustainable living.